wklchris/sphinx-simrofy-theme/docsrc/Documentation.rst

             # Code in your conf.py
             html_static_path = ["_my_static"]
             html_theme_options = {
-                'image_logo': 'logo.png'
+                'logo': 'logo.png'
             }

         Then you should put your logo file at ``_my_static/logo.png``\ .

-    image_logo_width
+    logo_radius
+        (Only valid when :term:`logo` is specified)

+        The radius of the clipping circle to logo.
+The user input wil be converted into a percentage value and then passed to the ``circle(...)`` function of CSS style ``clip-path``\ .
+When the value is exact 0.5, it will draw a inscribed-circle viewbox (with respect to the height, if the image is not squared).

+        Default is undefined, which means the logo will be displayed in normal rectangle shape.

+    logo_width
-        (Only valid when :term:`image_logo` is specified)
+        (Only valid when :term:`logo` is specified)

         The logo width in percentage (for a value <= 1.0 ) or unit of px (for a value > 1.0).
 Default is ``0.8`` , or say 80% sidebar width.

     image_self
         The photograph of the site owner, which is often seen on portfolio-style websites.
 Default is undefined .
-Keep in mind that it is a path under your ``html_static_path`` instead of you main folder, see :term:`image_logo` for details.
+Keep in mind that it is a path under your ``html_static_path`` instead of you main folder, see :term:`logo` for details.

     sidebar_home_text
         A short text inserted under the sidebar logo (or the alternative homepage hyperlink if no logo is given).
 Default is undefined.